wpwupingwp/OGU/README.md

     two sequences, and the direction is 5' to 3'.
 The first is the forward primer, and the second is the reverse primer.
 The quality of each base is equal to its proportion of the column in the alignment.
-Note that the sequence may contains ambiguous bases if it was not disabled.
+Note that the sequence may contain ambiguous bases if it was not disabled.

     `.primers.csv`: The list of primer pairs in CSV (comma-separated values text) format.

     `.candidate.fasta`: The candidate primers.
-This file may contains thousands of records.
+This file may contain thousands of records.
 Do not recommend paying attention to it.

     `.candidate.fastq`: Again, the candidate primers.
 This time, each file has